I Love You, Beth Cooper

 I Love You, Beth Cooper is a comedy novel written by former Simpsons writer Larry Doyle.
 I Love You, Beth Cooper follows a high school graduate who confesses his love for a cheerleader during his valedictorian speech.
-The novel was made in a 2009 film of the same name, starring Hayden Panettiere and Paul Rust.
+The novel was made into a 2009 film, starring Hayden Panettiere and Paul Rust.

 Plot summary

 Upon graduation from Buffalo Grove High School, valedictorian Denis Cooverman states to the entire gymnasium that he's had a crush on cheerleader Beth Cooper for six years.
 During the speech, he singles out several members of the class including the class bully and a pretty but shallow party girl, and tells his movie-quoting best friend Rich to admit that he's gay.
 Denis' speech upsets everyone except Beth, who thinks it was "sweet", giving Denis the courage to invite her to a party at his house that night.
 After the speech, it is revealed that Beth in fact has a boyfriend, an off duty army soldier named Kevin who threatens Denis.

 After his declaration, Denis' mother and father leave him and Rich alone at the house for their party, which no one attends, as they are social outcasts.
 Beth shows up in her tiny blue car with her friends Cammy and Treece (the group of three is known as "The Trinity") at Denis' house that evening.
 Things are awkward and become worse when Kevin shows up with his army buddies, and Denis and Rich are assaulted and Denis' house (the kitchen) is trashed.
 Beth and the Trinity help Denis and Rich get away.

 Beth is meant to be a dream girl, but has glaring imperfections that shatter Denis' fantasy.
 Throughout the novel the real Beth shows that she is nowhere near the perfect girl that Denis has imagined.

 They then travel out to Old Tobacco Road where Denis and Beth drink and converse about their roles in high school and why exactly Denis fell for Beth; he admits it was because she was pretty and he always sat behind her.
 Cammy, Treece, and Rich try to tip over a cow but fail miserably.
 The girls then proceed to tell a scary story to get the boys entranced then floor it.
 They eventually crash into Denis' parents car where his parents were having sex.

 The group then heads to Valli Wooly's (the shallow rich party girl) party.
 Denis, feeling uninvited does not accompany the Trinity into the party but decides to enter in anyway later.
 After some mishaps involving getting hit on by a fat girl, meeting the ugly girl he once made out with, he is again confronted by Kevin.
 Kevin and his gang then proceed to beat Denis up in front of the entire party in the most humiliating fashion, pounding him to the beat of the song playing.
 Beth then crashes Kevin's Humvee into the house itself and the group escapes.